10 Examples of 404 Pages You Actually Want to Find + Make Your Own

 An original 404 page allows you to present visitors with a consistent message and appearance while showing off your brand personality.
 It’ll also reassure a visitor that they’re still on your site and not on a blocked server or a broken site.

 Ultimately, your 404 error page should be branded similarly to the rest of your website, with the same colour scheme, fonts, logo, header, footer, and navigation.
-Using on-page SEO agencies can help you further optimise your page in line with your brand and best practices.
+Using web development agencies in London can help you further optimise your page in line with your brand and best practices.

 Turn a Lost Visitor into a Happy One